Nike Logo

 Nike iconNike icon 2Nike icon 3Nike icon 4

-Font
+Font and color

 Nike Font

 For more than 20 years since its creation, the Nike logo included the name of the company.
 For much of the time, it was written in Futura Bold, an all-cap typeface.
-The minimalistic sans-serif type looked straightforward and energetic, which went well with the company’s core values.
+The minimalistic sans-serif type looked straightforward and energetic, which went well with the companys core values.
 It was only in 1995 that the wordmark was removed.
-By that time, it was obvious, that Nike does not have to include its name in the emblem to make it instantly identifiable – it was already known all over the globe.
+By that time, it was obvious, that Nike did not have to include its name in the emblem to make it instantly identifiable – it was already known all over the globe.

 Color Nike Logo